robert-hardy/statistical_inference/PITCHME.md

 ---

-Starting point(s)
-====

-- PyMC3 & presentation by Thomas Wiecki on assessing a trading algo.
+- PyMC3, Pyfolio and presentation by Thomas Wiecki on assessing a trading algo.
-- Pyfolio.
 - John Kruschke: Bayesian estimation supersedes the t-test (Journal of experimental psychology 2012).
+- Jorge Lopez Puga, Martin Kryzwinski, Naomi Altman (Nature Methods, May 2015).

 ---

-Overview
-====
 1. What is statistical inference?
-2. Meet F and B
+Meet F and B
+2. B = Algebra of credibility reallocating.
 3. How come B is the disrupter?
 4. Inference in real life.
 5. The Student’s t test.
 6. PyMC3 demo of Kruschke’s paper.

-Disclaimer: the Bayesian approach appeals to me (my reasons why are in the following).

 ---

 A coin example
 ====
 A coin is tossed twice and shows two heads.
 What can your infer?

-Logical inference gives conclusions that are guaranteed to be true it which give no real value here:
-- Could the could be biased?
-Yes.
-- Could the coin be fair?
-Yes.
-- Could the coin have only tails?
-No.

 ---

+Logical inference
+====

+Logic gives us conclusions that are guaranteed to be true but which are too weak to give any value here.

+> The coin could be biased.

+> The coin could be fair.

+---

+Probabilities
+====

+For a fair coin: P(HH)= 0.25

+For a biased coin, P(HH) = 0.5625

+[Biased == 75% prob of heads.]

+---

 Meet F
 ====

-F: [thinks] For a fair coin: P(HH)= 0.25, so if I declare “the coin is biased!”
-I will be wrong 25% of the time.
+> I declare “the coin is biased!” but I expect to be wrong 25% of the time over the long term.

-F: The coin is biased, with a p value of 0.25.

-'Oh, you mean a 25% probability the coin is biased?'

-F: No, not at all.

-‘Ok, but do you _reckon_ the coin is biased?’

-F: [no answer].
+F is in the business of controlling _Type-1 errors_.

 ---

+Often F’s comment gets misunderstood as a ‘view’.

+> Oh, you mean there is a 25% probability that the coin is biased?

+> No, the coin is either biased or it is not.
+I mean something else.

+> Ok, but do you _reckon_ the coin is biased?

+> [no answer]

+---

 Meet B
 ====

-B: ‘I originally reckoned that the coin was fair, but given the HH data I see, I have updated my estimate and now calculate that there is a 75% chance that the coin is biased.’
+> I originally reckoned that the coin was fair, but given the HH data I see, I have updated my estimate and now calculate that there is a 69% chance that the coin is biased.

+Kruschke calls this _reallocating credibility_.

 ---

-‘Classical’ statistical inference makes precise, conclusions that often seem too technical:
-- I reject the null hypothesis with a p value of 0.25 (0.05 is a favourite).

 In this example with little data, the frequentist is clearly struggling.

 ---

 Bayesian inference gives conclusions that seem much more intuitive:
 > Given the data, I’m more persuaded the coin is biased.

 This 'update' process is very precise.